Whitworth Building

 The Whitworth Building is a grade II* listed building on Oxford Road and Burlington Street in Chorlton-on-Medlock, Manchester, England.
-It has been listed since 18 December 1963 and is part of the University of Manchester.
-It lies at the south-east range of the old quadrangle of the University, with the Manchester Museum adjoined to the north, and the former Christie Library connected to the west.
+Completed in 1902, the building has been listed since 1963 and is part of the University of Manchester.
+It lies at the south-east range of the old quadrangle of the university, with the Manchester Museum adjoined to the north, and the former Christie Library connected to the west.

 History

 The building was constructed c.
 1895–1902, in the style of the Gothic Revival, and was designed by Paul Waterhouse.
 The official opening ceremony took place on 12 March 1902, when the Prince and Princess of Wales (later King George V and Queen Mary) were present.
-The Whitworth Building is named after the Mancunian industrialist Joseph Whitworth, who bequeathed much of his fortune to fund public developments in Manchester.
+The Whitworth Building is named after the Mancunian industrialist Joseph Whitworth, who donated some of his fortune to fund public developments in Manchester.
 The legatees, among whom was Richard Copley Christie, funded the construction of the building and the adjoining Christie Library (the library was completed first and opened in 1898).